SymfonyCasts/symfony5/sfcasts/ep4-relations/join-n-plus-one.md

 avoiding extra queries when you can, is always a good thing.
 So let's think about a normal database.
 How would we solve this?
-Well, just thinking about the query, what I would do is I would, so when I select all the most popular answers, I would do an inner join over to the question table and also grab the question data at the same time.
+Well, just thinking about the query, what I would do is I would, so when I select all the most popular answers, I would do an `INNER JOIN` over to the question table and also grab the question data at the same time.
 In other words, we can make a single query here that will grab all of the answers data and the question data all with one query.
-And we add a join with doctrine, absolutely head over here to answer repository and trying to find most popular method.
+And we add a join with doctrine, absolutely head over here to `AnswerRepository` and trying to `findMostPopular()` method.

 It's this simple.
-We want to do an inner join.
-So let's say arrow, inner join.
-And then you just say, answer that question.
-So you just answered that question with comma question.
-So you do here is you basically tell doctrine, Hey, I want you to join a cross the answer dot question relationship.
+We want to do an `INNER JOIN`.
+So let's say `->innerJoin()`.
+And then you just say, `answer.question`.
+So you just answered that question with comma `question`.
+So you do here is you basically tell doctrine, Hey, I want you to join a cross the `answer.question` relationship.
 You don't need to tell it how to join like you would do in a normal query cause doctrine didn't figure that out for us.
-It looks at the question property and answer realizes that that's a relationship over to the question table and we'll handle creating this, uh, generating the SQL for this.
+It looks at the `$question` property and `Answer` realizes that that's a relationship over to the question table and we'll handle creating this, uh, generating the SQL for this.
 Join for us.

 Now, the second argument here, isn't really important yet, but this will become the alias to the question results.
-If we need it further in the query in the same way that answers the alias to the answer table up here.
+If we need it further in the query in the same way that `answer` the alias to the answer table up here.
 All right, so let's try it.
 I'll close the profiler refresh and we still have a queries that didn't work.
 Let's open up the profiler.
 Let's see here.
 If you look at our first query, there is the inner join.
 It does say inner join over to question.
 And of course it set up the on